 - Categories of Student Organizations

-Student organization recognition for the 2013-2014 year will open on August 1 and all requirements must be completed by September 13 by 5 pm.
+Recognition for new student organizations will open on January 5, 2015.
+All requirements must be completed by February 13 by 5 pm.

 New Student Organization Recognition